Rich in Fiber

 Daily Nutritional Values: Vitamin C, Potassium & Antioxidants

-An apple contains 10% of your needed Vitamin C value and 5% of your needed Potassium daily value.
-Vitamin C is important in the development of collagen in your bones, muscles, cartilage, and blood vessels whereas potassium promotes faster cell renewal, maintains blood sugar levels, and benefits your hair and skin.
+An apple contains 10% of your needed Vitamin C value and 5% of your required Potassium daily value.
+Vitamin C is vital in developing collagen in your bones, muscles, cartilage, and blood vessels.
+In contrast, potassium promotes faster cell renewal, maintains blood sugar, and levand benefits your hair and skin.

-Like vitamin C and potassium, Antioxidants have an impact on your body, mind, and skin.
-A particular antioxidant found in apples helps reduce cellular death from oxidation and inflammation of neurons, which in all may play an important role in reducing the risk of neurodegenerative disorders.
-You may not be surprised to hear that evidence does show that apples are an incredibly nutritious fruit that may in fact “Keep the Doctor Away”.
-Eating apples can even help you manage and prevent many chronic illnesses and conditions including Asthma, Type 2 Diabetes, Dementia, Heart Disease, and Cancer.
+Vitamin C and postimpact impact your body, mind, and skin.
+A particular antioxidant found in apples helps reduce cellular death from oxidation and inflammation, which, inessential, plays an essential role in reducing the risk of neurodegenerative disorders.
+You may not be surprised to hear that evidence does show that apples are an incredibly nutritious fruit that may, in fact, “Keep the Doctor Away.”
+Eating apples can help you manage and prevent many chronic illnesses and conditions, including Asthma, Type 2 Diabetes, Dementia, Heart Disease, and Cancer.

 Apples can be incorporated into your daily diet and be consumed in many forms: